dma1979/java-ninja/spring.md

 spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration
 ```
 [Table of content](#spring-framework)

+### How Is Spring Security Implemented In a Spring Boot Application?
+All you need to do is add the `spring-boot-starter-security` starter in the pom.xml file.
+You will also need to create a Spring config class that will override the required method while extending the `WebSecurityConfigurerAdapter` to achieve security in the application.

+### Which Embedded Containers Are Supported by Spring Boot?
+Whenever you are creating a Java application, deployment can be done via two methods:
+* Using an application container that is external.
+* Embedding the container inside your jar file.
+Spring Boot contains Jetty, Tomcat, and Undertow servers, all of which are embedded.
+* Jetty – Used in a wide number of projects, Eclipse Jetty can be embedded in framework, application servers, tools, and clusters.
+* Tomcat – Apache Tomcat is an open source JavaServer Pages implementation which works well with embedded systems.
+* Undertow – A flexible and prominent web server that uses small single handlers to develop a web server.

 ### How to Register a Custom Auto-Configuration?
 To register an auto-configuration class, we must have its fully-qualified name listed under the `EnableAutoConfiguration` key in the `META-INF/spring.factories` file: